Girls Against Boys: Related projects

 McCloud and Temple played together in a side-project called New Wet Kojak, releasing two records on Chicago's Touch and Go followed with three more on Beggars Banquet.
 The group included Geoff Turner (Gray Matter), Nick Pellicciotto (Edsel), and Charles Bennington (High Back Chairs).

 McCloud and Fleisig formed the band Paramount Styles in 2007, who have released three albums, two on the Dutch label Cycle/Konkurrent Records (2008's Failure American Style and 2010's Heaven's Alright) and one on Silver Rocket (2017's Distant Karma).
 The group has toured extensively in Europe and less extensively in the United States and Canada.
 The group featured revolving guests including Richard Fortus (Guns N' Roses/The Psychedelic Furs), Geoff Sanoff (Edsel), Julia Kent, Simon Lenski (DAAU), Chris Smets, Libor Palucha, and also Girls Against Boys fill-in member Schmersal.

 Fleisig performed with Moby for his 1996 album Animal Rights.
 Fleisig also later joined the Italian band Bellini in 2002, and the band's output was primarily produced by Steve Albini.
+Fleisig later joined the supergroup Obits, alongside Drive Like Jehu frontman Rick Froberg, Greg Simpson, and Edsel frontman Habibion.
+Fleisig was also briefly a member of Edsel from 2012 to 2013.

 McCloud was a featured guest on the 1996 album In a Bar, Under the Sea by the band Deus.
 He also contributed guitar for several tracks on Courtney Love's 2004 solo debut album America's Sweetheart.
 McCloud digitally released a solo live album in 2010 titled Dobeška 170910, recorded at a concert in Prague.

 After Girls Against Boys decreased their activity in 2003, Janney became a full-time producer for many musical acts, including Obits and James Blunt.
 In addition, he became the keyboardist and musical director for the talk show Late Night with Seth Meyers in 2014.
 The house band dubbed themselves the 8G Band.

 In 1997, Temple founded Akashic Books, an independent publisher, known for many books including Go the Fuck to Sleep and Hairstyles of the Damned.
 Temple has written for The Nation and other publications.
 In 2020, Temple formed the band Fake Names alongside guitarist Brian Baker (Minor Threat/Bad Religion), guitarist Michael Hampton (The Faith/S.O.A.), and vocalist Dennis Lyxzén (Refused).
 They released their self-titled debut album later that same year on Epitaph Records.
 The band then released a self-titled EP in 2021, which featured original Girls Against Boys member Canty on drums.